rquadling/grunt-html2js/README.md

 0.1.3 Add option to set the `module` option to null to disable creation of bundle module

 0.1.4 Add rename option

+0.1.4 Add config options for quoteChar, indentString and fileHeaderString (thanks @jonathana)